9/11 WTC survivor brings story to South Carolina State Library - South Carolina Radio Network

 “Guide dogs do not lead blind people.
 Guide dogs guide,” he explained.
 “My job is to know where to go and how to get there.”

-With Roselle’s help, she and Michael both made it out.
 He said his blindness forced him to prepare for any situation.
 “I learned what to do in an emergency and I learned how to get around the World Trade Center,” he said.
 “People don’t know and learn what to do in the case of an emergency and power is knowledge.”

 Although he had Roselle, “It was still an issue of me knowing what to do,” he said.
 “It’s all about teamwork.”

-Although Roselle crossed the rainbow bridge in 2011, Michael keeps her memory alive by telling her story.
-He will be telling Roselle’s story at the South Carolina State Library Thursday and signing the books he wrote about their experience, Thunder Dog and Running with Roselle.
+Although Roselle crossed the “rainbow bridge” in 2011, Michael said he keeps her memory alive by telling their story.
+He will speak at the South Carolina State Library in Columbia on Thursday evening.
+He will also sign copies of the books he wrote about their experience, Thunder Dog and Running with Roselle.

 “We need to rely on each other much more than we do,” he said.
 “If you want to put it in Biblical terms, we are our brothers’ and sisters’ keepers and we should recognize that.”